deors/workshop-pipelines/readme.md

 }
 ```

-As explained above, although not mandatory many of these environment variables are useful as they allows for the pipeline to be easily reusable across projects.
+As explained above, although not mandatory many of these environment variables are useful as they allow for the pipeline to be easily reusable across projects.
 Everything that is project-dependant is configured as a variable, and extracted from sources (e.g., the POM file) whenever possible.

 As can be seen above, all secrets are injected from the Jenkins credentials manager.
 It is generally advisable to use an external secret management tool as Jenkins own manager is not the most secure.
 However it is good enough for now, and promotes the best practice to never, ever, store any secret or sensitive information in the pipeline, which is expected to be in version control.